blocknetdx/api-docs/source/includes/_intro.md

 ### Blockchain Connector

 Hydra enables easy connection for developers to access accurate and reliable blockchain information.
-Powered by Blocknets [XRouter](#xrouter) protocol, Hydra provides users with an all-in-one solution for blockchain data, including Ethereum.
+Powered by Blocknet's [XRouter](#xrouter) protocol, Hydra provides users with an all-in-one solution for blockchain data, including Ethereum.

 ### Fast Access

 Access to some blockchains such as Ethereum require incredibly large amounts of data, storage, long sync times and ongoing maintenance which leads to high costs to keep the infrastructure running.

-Hydra provides instant access to blockchain data with a simple drop in URL.
+Hydra provides instant access to blockchain data with a simple drop-in URL.
 Developers can begin accessing blockchain data without any of the drawbacks of hosting their own nodes.

 ### Archival Data